 Mannie Sher, PhD, BA, AAPSW, TQAP, FBAP is a Principal Social Scientist at the Tavistock Institute of Human Relations, London.
 He is a Former Director of the Group Relations Programme (1997 to 2017) and in that role he directed the Leicester conferences for many years.
 Formerly Trustee of the Gordon Lawrence Foundation, now is a member of Social Dreaming International Network.
 He is a Fellow of the British Association of Psychotherapists; is a practicing psychoanalytical psychotherapist and has an interest in the part psychoanalytic thinking plays in understanding organizational and social process.
 He has published on consultancy, leadership, organizational development and change, ethics and corruption.
 He is a former member of the Board of ISPSO; and a Member of OFEK, Israel.
 Mannie also uses social dreaming in his consultancy and research work.

 Alfredo Veneziale, organizational consultant, formerly Trustee of the Gordon Lawrence Foundation, now is a member of Social Dreaming International Network and of Il Nodo Group.
-Trained with Gordon Lawrence, Franca Fubini and Lilia Baglioni, he works with SD as a consultant to the organisations.
-After a degree in Communication Studies and a master in Human Resources, he has developed training programmes for professionals, linking SD to other consultancy tools for enhancing role awareness, creativity, lateral thinking, marketing strategies, and culture of innovation within organisations.
+Trained with Gordon Lawrence, Franca Fubini and Lilia Baglioni, he applies social dreaming in his consultancy work.
+After a degree in Communication Studies and a master in Human Resources, he has developed training programmes for professionals, using SD for enhancing role awareness, creativity, lateral thinking, marketing strategies, and culture of innovation within organisations.